Get the degree needed for high-demand computer management careers

 The Computer Information Systems Technology Bachelor of Applied Science degree is intended to provide students with the skills and knowledge necessary to enter the workforce in a mid-level management position.

-Eastern Florida State College offers four specializations in this degree, all aligned with fast-growing management careers in the information technologies field.
+Eastern Florida State College offers five specializations in this degree, all aligned with fast-growing management careers in the information technologies field.

 - Computer Project Management